TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/privacy-statement.md

 <div class="section">
     <div class="row">
         <div class="col s12">
-            Your privacy is important to Virtual Velodrome Rider and it's creator:
+            Your privacy is important to Track My Indoor Workout and it's creator:
-            Csaba Toth.
+            Csaba Consulting.
 This privacy policy provides information about the personal information the application may collect or pass along, and the ways in which the related services use that personal information.
         </div>